Tensions between the US and North Korea have come in waves this past year.

 Dalio and Gartman didn’t specify how exactly investors should get exposure to gold, though it’s reasonable to assume that like many other top investors they’re most interested in buying physical metal.

-That said, gold ETFs are often a popular option (though interest was muted in Q2 compared to Q1), and some experts have argued that it’s now a good time to buy gold stocks.
+That said, gold ETFs, which have been shown to be more stable, are often a popular option, and some experts have argued that it’s now a good time to buy gold stocks.
 For instance, Adrian Day of Adrian Day Asset Management recently commented, “this is a very good time to invest in gold and an even better time to invest in gold stocks.”
 Other options for gold investing include gold futures and gold IRAs.

 Don’t forget to follow us @INN_Resource for real-time news updates!